Counselling PG Dip/MA

 Progression onto the MA is achieved through successful completion of the PG diploma in counselling.

-Applicants that do not have the traditional academic qualifications for postgraduate study, but satisfy the criteria around professional experience, can be required to undertake and pass the Access module (3ID130), as part of the entry process.
+If you do not have the traditional academic qualifications for postgraduate study, but satisfy the criteria around professional experience, you can undertake the Access module (3ID130), as part of the entry process.

 Fees and funding